JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-06-05-Astrangia2021-smRNA-Analysis.md

 #Expressed miRNAs are written to expression_analyses/expression_analyses_1709057479/miRNA_expressed.csv
 ```

 Mapped % are very low for all samples (<1%).
-This does not surprise me since miRNAs are super abundant in the genome.
+This does not surprise me since miRNAs aren't super abundant in the genome.
 For each sample, a `miRNAs_expressed_all_samples_XXXXX.csv` file got produced, as well as files of miRNAs expressed and not expressed.
 Look at how many lines are in the miRNA expressed all samples file for each sample:

 ```
 wc -l miRNAs_expressed_all_samples*